10 unusual perennials for shade

-Many perennials thrive in dappled, partial or even full shade, so if you have a shady spot in your garden, you have a range of beautiful plants to choose from.
+Many perennials thrive in dappled, partial or even full shade, so if you have a shady spot in your garden you'll not be short of options.

-Before you start planting, decide which type of shade you have in your garden by reading our guide to the different types of shade.
+Before you start planting, consult our guide to the different types of shade.

 Anemonella thalictroides f. rosea 'Oscar Schoaf'